Plešivica wine region vineyards and rolling hills

 • Vineyard tours in comfortable weather

-• Witness grape harvest
+• Witness the grape harvest first-hand

 • Most authentic wine experience

-• Fall foliage on hillsides
+• Autumn foliage on rolling hillsides

 • Significant day–night temperature variation